BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 - [Huggingface Transformers](https://huggingface.co/docs/transformers/index)

-cTAKES contains several tools for text engineering and information extraction with a focus on clinical text, it is based on [Apache UIMA](https://uima.apache.org).
+cTAKES contains several tools for text engineering and information extraction with a focus on clinical text, it makes heavy use of [Apache UIMA](https://uima.apache.org).
 Within cTAKES the main module which drives this code is the cTAKES [Python Bridge to Java](https://github.com/apache/ctakes/tree/main/ctakes-pbj).
 While cTAKES is written in Java, the Python Bridge to Java (*ctakes-pbj*) allows for use of python code to process text artifacts the same way one can do with Java within cTAKES.  *ctakes-pbj* accomplishes this by passing text artifacts and their annotated information between the relevant Java and Python processes  using [DKPro cassis]( https://github.com/dkpro/dkpro-cassis) for serialization, [Apache ActiveMQ]( https://activemq.apache.org) for message brokering, and [stomp.py](https://github.com/jasonrbriggs/stomp.py) for Python-side receipt from and transmission to ActiveMQ.

 Timenorm provides methods for identifying normalizing date and time expressions.
 We use a customized version (included as a maven module) where we change a heuristic for approximate dates.